skuperuser/game2server/README.md

 # alpinecraft
-can be used to easily transform a (game) server into a general-purpose linux server using proot.
+Can be used to easily transform a (game) server into a general-purpose linux server using proot.

 ![readme-image](readme-image.png)